 “The Wi-Manx team seemed to really enjoy themselves, and all said they wanted to come back again, so it was really worthwhile.
 I warned them beforehand that beach cleaning becomes addictive.
 I think they now understand what I meant!”

 As well as the great environmental work carried out by Beach Buddies, the Manx Government also recently introduced its strategy for addressing the environmental challenges that single use plastics causes.
-The strategy is to be rolled out from within Government before it is then progressed to the wider community, where it could include a levy on plastic bags and measures to reduce food and drink packaging.
+The strategy is to be rolled out from within Government before it is then progressed to the wider community, where it could include a levy on plastic bags and measures to reduce carbon footprint with food and drink packaging.

 For more information about Beach Buddies, visit www.beachbuddies.net.